- Principal Investigator (PI) Handbook

 How do I find current Limited Submission opportunities?

 Upcoming Limited Submission opportunities can we viewed on the Limited Submission Opportunities webpage.
 This list of pertinent limited submission funding opportunities is by no means exhaustive, containing those opportunities of potential broad interest or that have been the subject of demonstrated interest in recent years.
 Faculty are encouraged to identify additional opportunities as early as possible.
 Typically this process begins six to eight weeks before the agency’s published proposal submission deadline.

 To view a more comprehensive list of current Limited Submission opportunities faculty and staff are encouraged to use the search tool PIVOT.
-For more information on using this tool, and for in-person training sessions, please contact our Research Connect Specialist at 940-565-3252 or email at Naomi.Wood@unt.edu.
+For more information on using this tool, and for in-person training sessions, please contact 940-565-3252 or email at Naomi.Wood@unt.edu.

 Who do I contact for more information?